forbesmyester/pipeawesome2/README.md

 ![svg](readme-img/so-what-does-this-project-add-2.svg)

-Some or all of this is possible to do with tools like `mkfifo`, depending on your skill level, but you certainly won't end up with something that is anywhere near as easy for someone to follow as the simple UNIX command we initially wrote out.
+Some or all of this is possible to do with tools like `mkfifo`, depending on your skill level, but you certainly won't end up with something that is anywhere near as easy for someone to follow as the simple UNIX command shown earlier.

 ## An example project